 Back and Neck Injuries

-Neck and back injuries can occur in motor vehicle accidents, public transportation accidents, during a slip and fall accident accident, at work or almost any other place or situation.
-These types of injuries are very common and are one of the leading reasons for doctor visits.
+Neck and back injuries can occur in motor vehicle accidents, as a result of a slip and fall accident, at work or almost any other place or situation.
+These types of injuries are very common and are some of the leading reasons for doctor visits.

 Treatments for Back and Neck Injuries

 Some of the most common neck and back injuries include strains and sprains, whiplash, slipped or herniated disks, fractured vertebrae, sciatica, compression fractures and spinal cord injuries.

 Recommended treatments many vary depending on the injured person, the treating physician, and the location and severity of the injury.
 Neck and back injury treatments can include bed rest, medication, physical therapy and surgery.

 Unfortunately, some injuries to the neck and back may result in permanent, partial or total disability.

 Personal Injury Claims for Back and Neck Injuries